keaven/gsDesign/cran-comments.md

 # Version 3.2.1 June, 2021

-- Only change was a fix a warning due to deprecated gt package function
+- Initiating change was a fix a warning due to deprecated gt package function; this has been fixed.
+- Also following up on additional comments from CRAN reviewer
+    - Updated DESCRIPTION file as requested.
+    -

 # Test environments